Injury Attorneys | Restoring LivesTM

 October 7, 2016 | Social Share

-The 2016 Grateful American Book Prize was awarded to author Chris Stevenson for his first novel, The Drum of Destiny.
+The 2016 Grateful American Book Prize was awarded to author and WKW attorney Chris Stevenson for his first novel, The Drum of Destiny.
 Chris was awarded the prize during a presentation and reception in Washington D.C. at the Library of Congress on October 6, 2016.

 The Drum of Destiny is a story about a twelve-year-old orphan named Gabriel Cooper.
-Gabriel finds a discarded drum, dodges Tories, overcomes sickness, and the perils of a patriot as he journeys on foot, from New York to Boston along the Post Road, to join the fight for freedom.
+Gabriel finds a discarded drum, dodges Tories, and overcomes sickness as well as and the perils of a patriot as he journeys on foot from New York to Boston along the Post Road to join the fight for freedom.

 Asked how he came up with the idea for Gabriel Cooper, Stevenson says, “I had been listening to hours and hours of non-fiction books about the American Revolution, and wanted my sons to learn more about this rich history.
 I started telling them bedtime stories about a boy named Gabriel Cooper.
 They liked them, and so I decided to share them with everyone in a book.”

 Congratulations on the prestigious award, Chris!
 Your family at WKW is proud of you.